evilj0e/unity-configs/presets/webpack-preset-unity/README.md

 ### Configure

 Require `webpack-preset-unity` from your own `webpack.config.js`.
-If you want, you can override all of the config fileds.
+If you want, you can override all of the config fields.

 ```js
 const config = require('webpack-preset-unity');